doc4d/docs/docs/API/DataClassClass.md

 * the next time the data is needed, it will be asked to the server
 * 4D automatically removes expired data when space is needed

 Setting a `timeout` property sets a new timeout for the entities already present in the cache.
+It is useful when working with data that does not change very frequently, and thus when new requests to the server are not necessary.

 `maxEntries` sets the max number of entities in the ORDA cache.
 Default is 30 000.

 The minimum number of entries is 300, so the value of `maxEntries` must be equal to or higher than 300.
 Otherwise it is ignored and the maximum number of entries is set to 300.